Hungary – a proud, fiery country with its own seaLEXIKA 08.11.2018 Meet the World with Lexika Reading time: 4 min.

 Hungary has been considered one of the oldest and largest countries in Europe since the end of the 9th century.
 It is older even than France or Germany.
 Hungarian territory was first ruled by the Celts, then the Romans.
 After the collapse of the Roman Empire, the land was dominated by the Huns.
 And it is thanks to them that the Hungarians have their unique language, which only a fraction of people around the world can understand, and which is etymologically closest to Finnish and Estonian.

 The Hungarians are generally known as proud patriots.
 They are especially proud of their ancestry, nation, traditions, culture, and language.
-Their unshakeable patriotism is also evidenced by the fact that Hungarian children study “Patriotism” as a mandatory subject at school.

 For many of us, the first thing that comes to mind when we hear the word “Hungary” is a plate filled with various delicacies originating in this marvellous country.
 Various types of goulash – either Szeged goulash, Hungarian goulash, or goulash made in a kettle hung over a fire, as well as special meat stews (pörkölt and paprikás) are the best-known Hungarian dishes, popular in many countries.
 The recipes for all of them call for a special ingredient considered the best in the world: paprika, which has been an integral part of Hungarian gastronomy since the 1700s.
 The spiciness of paprika is indispensable; it also gives a unique flavour to the famous Csabai sausage.